Forte Family Lawyers

 Presumption with respect to binding the Crown

-The presumption that the statutory provisions expressed in general terms do not bind the Crown was considered by the High Court in Bropho v State of Western Australia HCA 24; (1990) 171 CLR 1.
+The presumption that statutory provisions expressed in general terms do not bind the Crown was considered by the High Court in Bropho v State of Western Australia HCA 24; (1990) 171 CLR 1.
+According to the presumption, the legislation must specifically state that it binds the Crown in order to have that effect.
 In Tomaras, Thackray and Strickland JJ discussed this case and noted that the presumption does not apply to provisions which, properly construed, confer a benefit on the Crown (Madras Electricity Supply Corporation v Boarland AC 667; McGraw-Hinds (Aust) Pty Ltd v Smith HCA 19; (1979) 144 CLR 633 at 656).
 They said (at ) that it could be reasonably argued that s 90AE can only impose a benefit on the Crown since: